Ventilation for Corrosive Environments

 - PVC Fume Exhauster Fans – Commonly used plastic fans for the efficient conveyance of corrosive, chemically-laden, humid, or polluted gases, fumes, and air in laboratories and chemical transfer stations.
 Well suited for hostile environments in which coated metals fail.

 - PVC & FRP Duct Systems – FRP hoods and duct is an excellent choice for corrosion-resistant duct, hoods, and PVC duct systems provide exceptional chemical resistance to acids, bases, and salts while operating at maximum temperatures ranging from 140 to 200 degrees F.

-- Stainless Steel Fans – When handling corrosive gases at elevated temperatures or for blower applications with high pressure requirements, stainless steel 304, 304L, 316 and 316L materials of construction are the proper selection.
+- Stainless Steel Fans – When handling corrosive gases and particulate at elevated temperatures or for blower applications with high-pressure requirements, stainless steel 304, 304L, 316 and 316L materials of construction are the proper selection.